Icybee/module-users/README.md

 ### Calling resolvers

-To determine if a user has a specific permission, the resolvers are invoked one by one, in order to modify the permission value, which is initialy set to `false`.
+To determine if a user has a specific permission, the resolvers are invoked one by one, in order to modify the permission value, which is initially set to `false`.
 The value is modified if the resolver returns something else than `null`.
 Resolver generally only return `true` if they grant the permission, and `null` otherwise.
 Indeed, a resolver returns `false` only if it wants to overwrite the response of a previous resolver.